In design, we often talk about products, systems, and users. But we rarely discuss what happens to the designer.

 Same for a set of prompts, which I think can help with the pace of the workshop.

-2Changed the design to make it more self-explanatory (Collage card stays the same).
+I changed the design to make it more self-explanatory (Collage card stays the same).

-3Prompt cards deck was made and added.
+A prompt card deck was made and added.
 Now the set includes

 Two Aha!
 Moment cards (A5 size)